 Sometimes the most effective way to resolve a conflict is to bring the parties together.
 Mediation is a process using a neutral third party, trained in conflict resolution, to facilitate an effective and productive dialogue, help clarify issues, and assist in generating options for resolution.
 Mediators help parties reach their own agreement, but do not make a decision regarding the outcome of a dispute or enforce/monitor agreements.
 For mediation to be effective, parties need to be active participants in the process.
 Mediation through the Ombuds Office is informal and any agreements reached by the parties are voluntary and non-binding.

 Corvallis, OR 97331

-*Confidentiality cannot be promised in matters relating to child abuse, if there is imminent risk of serious harm or if compelled by a court of law.
+*Confidentiality cannot be promised in matters relating to threats to public safety, child abuse, if there is imminent risk of serious harm, or if compelled by a court of law.

 Speaking with an Ombuds does not constitute legal notice to the University of any problem, concern or complaint.
 You must pursue alternative complaint avenues if you wish to obligate the University to respond in any way.
 The Ombuds has no duty or responsibility to report incidents to any person or authority, other than as described above.